-Before I explain to you more in detail about the right view (sammā-diţţhi), I would like to list the progressive steps of Dhamma practice of the Lord Buddha from the beginning to the enlightenment and his Noble Truth Pronouncement.
-You need to learn about the Lord Buddha's history of Dhamma practice in order to understand how the Lord Buddha began to practice Dhamma, what method lead him to the wrong practice, and what method lead him to the right practice.
+EFORE I EXPLAIN to you more in detail about the right view (sammā-diṭṭhi), I would like to list the progressive steps of Dhamma practice of the Lord Buddha from the beginning to the enlightenment and his Noble Truth Pronouncement.
+You need to learn about the Lord Buddha's history of Dhamma practice in order to understand how the Lord Buddha began to practice Dhamma, what method led him to the wrong practice, and what method led him to the right practice.
 After you learn about the right method which the Lord Buddha discovered himself, use it as the right model practice and conduct your Dhamma practice accordingly.